kronosapiens/precisi-cache/README.md

-# precisi-cache
+# precisicache
-A caching module designed for flexiblity
+A caching module designed for Django projects requiring flexiblity in cache setting and getting.

+## Usage